spotlightpa/poor-richard/content/news/2024-11-06-SPLHOUSEWATCH24.md

 Not in question is which party will control the state Senate: Republicans currently hold 28 of 50 seats, and unofficial results indicate they will at least keep their majority.

 Democrats, Republicans, and their allies <a href="https://www.spotlightpa.org/news/2024/11/pennsylvania-election-2024-state-house-senate-majority-spending/">spent tens of millions of dollars</a> ahead of Tuesday to defend their majorities and flip seats.
-Despite that spending, only a handful of districts are truly in play — with a single-vote majority likely to be the outcome in the state House, regardless of which party prevails.
+Despite that spending, only a handful of districts were truly in play — with a single-vote majority likely to be the outcome in the state House, regardless of which party prevails.

 {{<embed/newsletter>}}

-## Which Pennsylvania House races are in play?
+## Which Pennsylvania House districts could flip?

-As of noon Wednesday, the Associated Press had not called eight races in the lower chamber.
+As of 3 p.m.
+Wednesday, the Associated Press had not called two races in the lower chamber.
 The AP <a href="https://www.ap.org/elections/our-role/how-we-call-races/">only calls races</a> when it determines that the trailing candidate no longer has a path to victory.

-Capitol insiders from both major parties are focused on three races: the 72nd District in Western Pennsylvania, the 144th District in suburban Philadelphia, and the 172nd District in Northeast Philadelphia.
+Capitol insiders from both major parties were focused on three races: the 72nd District in Western Pennsylvania, the 144th District in suburban Philadelphia, and the 172nd District in Northeast Philadelphia.
 All three are held by Democrats.

-In the 72nd, state Rep. Frank Burns (D., Cambria) is seeking a ninth term, while state Rep. Brian Munroe (D., Bucks) seeks a second term in the 144th.
+In the 144th, state Rep. Brian Munroe (D., Bucks) sought a second term.
+The AP declared him the winner at 3:19 p.m.
+Wednesday with 51.3% of the vote.

 In the 172nd, newcomer Sean Dougherty, an attorney and scion of a local political family, seeks to retain the seat for Democrats after <a href="https://www.spotlightpa.org/news/2024/04/pennsylvania-election-results-2024-primary-state-house-bryan-cutler-kevin-boyle-incumbents/">defeating state Rep. Kevin Boyle (D., Philadelphia)</a> in the April primary.

-State House Democrats <a href="https://x.com/StephenJ_Caruso/status/1854161042596589586">declared</a> victory in the 144th on Wednesday; with 99% of votes counted, Monroe held a 1,001 vote lead, per the AP.
-No candidate had declared victory in the 172nd, where the AP shows Dougherty with a 282-vote edge with 95% of votes counted.
+State House Democrats <a href="https://x.com/PAHDCC/status/1854247251947761899">declared</a> victory in the race Wednesday; with 99% of votes counted, Dougherty held a 454 vote lead, according to the AP.

 {{<embed/raw srcdoc="&lt;iframe class=&#34;ap-embed&#34; title=&#34;Live election results via the Associated Press&#34; src=&#34;https://interactives.ap.org/election-results/customers/layouts/organization-layouts/published/124213/25504.html&#34; width=&#34;100%&#34; frameborder=&#34;0&#34; scrolling=&#34;no&#34; marginheight=&#34;0&#34;&gt;&lt;/iframe&gt;&lt;script defer src=&#34;https://interactives.ap.org/election-results/assets/microsite/resizeClient.js&#34;&gt;&lt;/script&gt;">}}

-The race in the 72nd District, the state House’s most expensive and closely watched contest, has the most uncertainty.
-As of noon Wednesday, the Associated Press reported that just 31% of votes had been counted.
+In the 72nd, state Rep. Frank Burns (D., Cambria) is seeking a ninth term.
+The race, the state House’s most expensive and closely watched contest, has the most uncertainty.
+As of 3 p.m.
+Wednesday, the Associated Press reported that just 31% of votes had been counted.

 The culprit is an issue with the county’s ballot scanners.